 - you want to get up-and-running as quickly as possible

 - you don’t use an email service provider (ESP)

 - you’re in a testing phase and aren’t yet ready to connect to your ESP

 - you prefer to have new leads sent directly to you

-Keep in mind, you can use Lead Notifications with each of our tools: sites, pages, pop-ups, trigger links, and opt-in texts.
+Keep in mind, you can use Lead Notifications with each of our tools: sites, pages, pop-ups, and alert bars.

 The fine print

 - Lead Notifications can be used in addition to other integrations on your forms.